-The net position of the District's governmental activities increased \$3,043,244.
-Total governmental expenses of \$40,833,797 were offset by program revenues of \$11,686,778 and general revenues of \$32,215,263.
-Program revenues supported 28.62% of the total governmental expenses.
+The net position of the District's governmental activities decreased \$1,164,541.
+Total governmental expenses of \$45,337,578 were offset by program revenues of \$12,441,548 and general revenues of \$31,756,489.
+Program revenues supported 27.44% of the total governmental expenses.

-In the area of program revenues, operating grants and contributions increased, which is primarily attributable to \$3,067,396 in Elementary and Secondary School Emergency (ESSER) funding, received during fiscal 2022 in response to the COVID-19 pandemic.
+In the area of program revenues, capital grants and contributions increased, which is primarily attributable to school safety grant funding and school bus purchase grants received during fiscal 2023.

 The primary sources of revenue for governmental activities are derived from property taxes and unrestricted grants and entitlements.
-These two revenue sources represent 73.23% of total governmental revenue.
+These two revenue sources represent 70.84% of total governmental revenue.
 Real estate property is reappraised every six years.
-Property taxes increased during the fiscal year as a result of a reappraisal update in Richland County in the 2021 tax year that started to be collected in fiscal year 2022.
+Property taxes increased during the fiscal year as a result of a reappraisal update in Richland County in the 2022 tax year that started to be collected in fiscal year 2023.

-Miscellaneous general revenues decreased during fiscal year 2022.
-Investment earnings and change in fair value of investments also decreased during the discal year as a result of market performance.
+The change in fair value of investments increased during the discal year as a result of market performance.